Quick Start Guide

 The Local Development Dashboard is a powerful tool to help you move faster when you're developing new features.

-It comes with an API explorer with automatically generated documentation, and powerful oberservability features like distributed tracing.
-Did we mention Encore automatically instruments your entire application with logs and tracing?
+It comes with an API explorer, a Service Catalog with automatically generated documentation, and powerful observability features like distributed tracing.

-Through the Local Development Dashboard you also have access to Encore Flow which is a visual representation of your microservice architecture that updates in real-time as you develop your application.
+Through the Local Development Dashboard you also have access to Encore Flow, a visual representation of your microservice architecture that updates in real-time as you develop your application.

 4. Push a code change and deploy